Don't rob public schools to pay private charters

 Currently, public schools already have to share dollars budgeted for capital improvements with charter schools.
 Now, there is an effort underway to take even more of those precious tax dollars from public schools for construction or repairs on privately owned buildings housing charter schools.
 These buildings are not owned by the taxpayers and we will never see a return on that investment.

-Senate Bill 376 has passed two committees and will be heard next by the Senate Appropriations Committee.
+Senate Bill 376 has passed two committees and will be heard on Thursday, April 6th in the Senate Appropriations Committee.
+Read the bill here.